ege0zcan/BilkentSRS_QuickLogin/README.md

 # BilkentSRS_QuickLogin
 - Cross Platform application for quickly logging into Bilkent Student Registry System(SRS)
-- Runs on MacOS and Windows(Linux coming soon) and supports different browsers.
+- Runs on MacOS, Windows and Linux and supports different browsers.

 ### How It Works ###
 The user is prompted to enter their SRS ID, SRS Password, Email Address and Email Password.